rrrutledge/talks/2019/OSCON/the-inner-source-learning-path/proposal.md

 # What's the takeaway for the audience?

 * Inner source is a step on the way to deep and robust open source culture.
-* They key roles of inner source are explained in The Inner Source Learning Path.
+* The key roles of inner source are explained in The Inner Source Learning Path.
 * The learning path resources can be shared and used at your company.
 * You can get involved in the industry conversation around inner source.